Azure/prometheus-collector/otelcollector/docs/eng.ms/PromMDMfaq.md

 ### Who can use Geneva-MDM backed Prometheus?

-Prometheus metrics in MDM is still in active development and is offered as a Private Preview.
+Prometheus metrics in MDM is still in active development and offered as a Private Preview.
+All teams internal to Microsoft can onboard to this preview (no registration required).
 You can join the [K8s Observability](https://idwebelements/GroupManagement.aspx?Group=K8sObsUpdates&Operation=join) for updates on the preview, and information about future milestones like public preview and GA.

 ### What are some prerequisites to use Geneva-MDM backed Prometheus?

-1. MDM account should be in **public cloud** region.
-We will support all regions in subsequent milestones.
+1. Your MDM account should be in a **public cloud** region.
+We will support national/air-gapped clouds by the GA milestone.
 2. Cluster's K8s versions should be > **1.16.x**
 3. The MDM certificate should be stored in **Azure key-vault**, we only support Azure key-vault certificate based auth for ingesting metrics into metrics store(UA-MI will be coming soon).
-4. The limited preview requires signing up for managed Grafana preview.
+4. The preview requires signing up for managed Grafana preview.
 Please reach out to [AzMonGrafanaTeam@microsoft.com](mailto:AzMonGrafanaTeam@microsoft.com) for instructions on how to sign up for that.

 ## Private Preview - Existing capabilities

 * Ability to ingest all 4 Prometheus metric types, via an agent (Prometheus collector)
 * Customizable metric collection config (service discovery supported), with scrape intervals up to 1 sec.
-* Store collected metrics in MDM accounts (currently accounts in shared MDM stamps are supported.
-Dedicated stamps will be supported by Mar 2022).
+* Store collected metrics in MDM accounts (accounts on both shared and dedicated stamps are supported).
 * View ingested metrics in Grafana via a Prometheus data source and run queries using PromQL queries.
 Grafana will be available as both a managed offering (Azure Grafana Service - preview) or BYO (stand alone Grafana that you manage).

 ## Private Preview - upcoming